C4Q/AC-Android/cohort_5.4/unit_01/01_17_Git_and_GitHub.md

 git commit -m "initial commit"
 ```

-Now, if we run the `git status` command again, we'll see the following output:
+Now, if we run the command above, we'll see the following output:

 ```
 [master (root-commit) ddf0b4d] initial commit